inveniosoftware/invenio/docs/developers/templates.rst

      #  * Macros can be parameterized.
      #}
     {%- macro action_bar(show_delete=True) %}
-        {# Macros can be overwritten in child template, but only calls within the
+        {# Macros can be overwritten in a child template, but only calls within the
          # child template will call the new macro.
 Hence, if you just want to
          # overwrite the action_bar macro in <module>/<name>.html, you must also
          # copy/paste the form_header and form_footer blocks where it's used,
          # otherwise the old macro will be used.
 To avoid this problem, please
-         # instead just include a template inside the macro.
-This allow anther
+         # just include a template inside the macro instead.
+This will allows another
-         # Invenio installation to overwrite just this part
+         # Invenio installation to overwrite just this part.
          #}
         {% include "<module>/<name>_action_bar.html"%}
     { endmarco %}